What is Azure Content Moderator?

 |Video moderation||Scans videos for adult or racy content and returns time markers for said content.|

 The Review APIs let you integrate your moderation pipeline with human reviewers.
 Use the Jobs, Reviews, and Workflow operations to create and automate human-in-the-loop workflows with the Review tool (below).

 The Workflow API is not yet available in the .NET SDK but can be used with the REST endpoint.

 The Content Moderator service also includes the web-based Review tool, which hosts the content reviews for human moderators to process.
-The human input does not train the service, but the combined work of the service and human review teams allows developers to strike the right balance between efficiency and accuracy.
-The Review tool also provides a user-friendly front end for a variety of Content Moderator resources.
+The human input doesn't train the service, but the combined work of the service and human review teams allows developers to strike the right balance between efficiency and accuracy.
+The Review tool also provides a user-friendly front end for several Content Moderator resources.

 Data privacy and security